rtravitz/portfolio/m1_portfolio.markdown

 **Evaluation Scores:**

+*Functional Expectations |*
-*Functional Expectations:* 4: Application fulfills all base expectations and two extensions, or a custom extension to be approved by an instructor.
+**4**: Application fulfills all base expectations and two extensions, or a custom extension to be approved by an instructor.

+*REPL Interface |*
-*REPL Interface:* 4: Application's REPL goes above and beyond expectations to improve the interface
+**4**: Application's REPL goes above and beyond expectations to improve the interface

+*Test-Driven Development |*
-*Test-Driven Development:* 3: Application is well tested but does not balance isolation and integration tests
+**3**: Application is well tested but does not balance isolation and integration tests

-*Breaking Logic into Components:* 3: Application effectively breaks logical components apart with clear intent and usage
+*Breaking Logic into Components |*
+**3**: Application effectively breaks logical components apart with clear intent and usage

-*Fundamental Ruby & Style:* 3: Application shows strong effort towards organization, content, and refactoring
+*Fundamental Ruby & Style |*
+**3**: Application shows strong effort towards organization, content, and refactoring

+*Enumerables and Collections |*
-*Enumerables and Collections:* 3: Application demonstrates comfortable use of several Enumerable techniques
+**3**: Application demonstrates comfortable use of several Enumerable techniques

+*HTML and Style |*
-*HTML and Style:* 4: Usses CSS and is aesthetically pleasing, using of images, colors and metadata.
+**4**: Uses CSS and is aesthetically pleasing, using of images, colors and metadata.

 ## C: Group Work & Projects